bobrandy13/webka/README.md

 This project is a custom implementation of a Kafka-like messaging system using HTTP, ASP.NET, C#, and Microsoft SQL Server.
 The goal is to replicate the core functionalities of Apache Kafka, providing a reliable and scalable platform for building real-time data pipelines and streaming applications.

+## Why Webka?
+Webka is run on a single instance node with replication, without the hassle of Kafka setup.
+Starting configuring the settings from within the api call and change them on demand.

 Features

 - **Cluster**: Manage multiple clusters for organizational and scalability purposes.